 The Nine Herbs Charm

-The herbs mentioned above were crushed and mixed with old soap, apple juice and a paste from water and ashes.
-The fennel was boiled into the paste and bathed in beaten egg both before and after the ointment was applied.
-The lyrical part of the charm was used as an incantation sung 3 times over each of the 9 herbs, as well as into the mouth, ears, and wound of the patient before the ointment was applied.
-The poem refers to each herb in part as if to a personified entity and describes their powerful qualities.
-The strophe dedicated to the stinging nettle reads:
+The herbs were crushed and mixed with old soap, apple juice, and a paste of water and ashes.
+Fennel was boiled into the mixture and coated in beaten egg both before and after applying it as an ointment.
+The charm was sung three times over each herb, and into the patient’s mouth, ears, and wound before the treatment was given.

 This is the herb that fought against the serpent,